pfriedma/QDFMS/README.md

 # QDFMS
 The Quick and Dirty Freezer Management System

+QDFMS manages items in containers.
+Items can have categories.
+Item history is tracked so if you scan something it's seen before, you'll get the data.
+It also tracks how often an item has been added/removed over a barcode's lifetime, but this trending data isn't exposed in the app UI yet (but you can query Inventory.HistoricalItems in e.g iex)

 This code is pre-pre-pre-alpha, and most certainly contains many bugs.
 It is not yet packagable as an application but that's up next :P
+This was a fun project to learn about Phoenix Live View, but also because we got sick of not being able to easily recall what's in our chest freezer in the basement.
+The goal was to create an app that would have minimal non-BEAM dependencies.
+Eventually, I'll clean it up so you can build a BEAM file that just runs the thing, but now it only works running via mix.

 It is an ELixir Umbrella app containing
 * Inventory: A Mnesia-backed inventory manager application that supports basic operations on Items, Containers, etc
 * Qdfms_web: A web interface for Inventory

-The goal was to create an app that would have minimal non-BEAM dependencies.
-Eventually, I'll clean it up so you can build a BEAM file that just runs the thing, but now it only works running via mix.

 To use:
 You'll need to configure SSL in app config: